19 April - 23 May 2023

 The merits of the applicant are always evaluated in relation to the applicant’s career age and to the research task.

 - To what extent do the project participants have sufficient research experience and expertise within the area the application relates to?

 - To what extent have the project participants displayed an ability for independent and creative scientific work?

-- How good are the project participants’ scientific production, impact and other merits in a national and international perspective, in relation to the research area and the applicant’s career age?
+- How does the project participants’ scientific production and other merits appear from a national and international perspective?

-- To what extent does the applicant (in the event the application includes doctoral students) have any experience of supervising doctoral students?
+- To what extent does the applicant (in the event the application includes doctoral students) have experience from supervising doctoral students?

 - To what extent are the project’s staffing, work allocation and time plan realistic?